Tuck Fest is held in Charlotte, North Carolina at the U.S. National Whitewater Center.

 The Whitewater Center does not permit any outside food or beverage anywhere on the 1,300 acre footprint, including the parking lots.
 Food and drinks are available for purchase at a variety of outlets within the facility.

 All Tuck Fest music is free and open to the public.
 Standard Whitewater Center parking fees apply.
-Seating is not provided for the live musical performances.
+Seating is not provided for live musical performances.
 Plenty of areas for guests to bring chairs and blankets are available.
-Please visit the Festival & Concert FAQ for more information.
-Tuck Fest Terrace Access Passes are available each day for guests looking for an elevated experience.
+If catered meals, a private bar, and private bathrooms are more your speed, contact Group Sales at (704) 391-3900 x116 to rent the Terrace for a premiere view of the live music and festivities.

 There is no fee for spectators coming to enjoy the Tuck Fest clinics, demos, music, vendor villages or spectate any of the races or competitions.
-All vehicles will be subject to standard Whitewater Center parking fees ($6 daily per vehicle).
+All vehicles will be subject to standard Whitewater Center parking fees ($6 daily per standard car, $18 per larger vehicle).

 Please note certain races and competitions have capacity limits or entry qualifications and require additional steps beyond completing the Tuck Fest registration form.
 Please see specific race/competition pages for further information.